top of page

 You may also review the previous

-meetings minutes here.
+meetings and agendas here.
 When the page opens in a new tab there will be a box that says last name.
 Type "Taylor County Commission Meeting" and the meeting dates will appear.
 Select the meeting minutes you would like to review.

 Meetings are held at the